suyashmahar/use-package.sh/README.md

 [![GPLv3 license](https://img.shields.io/badge/License-GPLv3-blue.svg)](http://perso.crans.org/besson/LICENSE.html)

 # use-package.sh
-A package manager for your shellrc to keep it clutter free.
+A package manager for your shellrc to keep it clutter free. `use-package.sh` separates configuration for different applications into packages.
+Each package makes it easier to configure an application, or install it, if it's missing on the system.

-## Sales Pitch
+## What Does `use-package.sh` do?
-* Do you want your favourite tools to be installed on a new machine when you start?
+* Install all your tools on a new machine when you clone your RC files.
-* Are you tired of maintaining your 100-1000s lines of rc file?
-* Do you believe managing RC files should be simple?

-use-package.sh solves all these problems for you and does it in painless way!
+* Keep your rc file clean.
+No more rc files with 100s of complicated shell stuff.
+* Organize shell commands for applications into separate packages.
+Share stuff with others or use use-package's stable sources.

 ## But, how does it work?
 Setting up use-package.sh is a 3 step job: